 - Select a dentist near you

 Some individuals will receive private dental insurance automatically through their work so it is worth checking if you have this available, otherwise, your best option is to apply for an individual plan through our form.
 We work with a number of leading dental insurers who will assess your requirements and provide you with a quote today with the right cover for you.

 What Does Dental Insurance Cover?

-- Routine check-ups and treatments, the cost of all dental work (including emergencies and accidents) is covered by dental insurance.
-You will pay when you have the treatment, and then are reimbursed by your insurance provider.
+- Routine check-ups and treatments, the cost of all dental work (including emergencies and accidents) are covered by dental insurance.
+You will pay when you have the treatment and then are reimbursed by your insurance provider.

 - Any emergency which requires urgent medical care, and accidents involving your teeth or mouth and needs treatment immediately.

 - Global coverage is included in some policies.